SagSalvatore/DATA-MART-CaseStudy/README.md

     x INT NOT NULL AUTO_INCREMENT PRIMARY KEY
 );
 •	What this does:
-o	Creates a table named seq100. o	The table has one column x, which is an integer and automatically increases with each new row because of the AUTO_INCREMENT feature. o	The column x is also set as the primary key, meaning each value in this column must be unique.
+Creates a table named seq100.
+The table has one column x, which is an integer and automatically increases with each new row because of the AUTO_INCREMENT feature.
+The column x is also set as the primary key, meaning each value in this column must be unique.
 ________________________________________
 Step 2: Insert Initial Values
 INSERT INTO seq100 VALUES (),(),(),(),(),(),(),(),(),();
 •	What this does:
-o	Inserts 10 rows into the table seq100. o	Each row has an empty value () because x is AUTO_INCREMENT, so SQL automatically generates the numbers starting from 1.
+Inserts 10 rows into the table seq100.
+Each row has an empty value () because x is AUTO_INCREMENT, so SQL automatically generates the numbers starting from 1.
 Step 3: Repeat the Inserts
 INSERT INTO seq100 VALUES (),(),(),(),(),(),(),(),(),();
-•	This step is repeated multiple times (5 times in total in your example).
+This step is repeated multiple times (5 times in total in your example).
-•	Each time, 10 new rows are added, continuing the sequence of numbers.
+Each time, 10 new rows are added, continuing the sequence of numbers.
 After all the inserts, the table will have 50 rows:
 Double the Numbers
 INSERT INTO seq100 SELECT x + 50 FROM seq100;
-•	What this does:
+What this does:
-o	It takes all the existing numbers in the table and adds 50 to each one. o	Then it inserts these new numbers back into the table. o	After this step, the table will have numbers from 1 to 100:
+It takes all the existing numbers in the table and adds 50 to each one.
+Then it inserts these new numbers back into the table.
+After this step, the table will have numbers from 1 to 100:
 View the Numbers
 SELECT * FROM seq100;
-•	What this does:
+What this does:
-o	Displays all the rows in the table, showing numbers from 1 to 100.
+Displays all the rows in the table, showing numbers from 1 to 100.
 ________________________________________
 Purpose of the Query
 This query creates a sequence of numbers from 1 to 100 in a table without manually entering all the numbers.
 It’s a preparatory step often used in tasks like: